-1 Toject 30.
-Big Game Protection-Coyotes

-Justification Predation issues frequently arise in a very short timeframe.
+Troject 36 : Big Game Protection-Coyotes Justification Predation issues frequently arise in a very short timeframe.
 These occurrences often occur within a fiscal year, therefore by the time a project can be drafted, approved, and implemented, to prevent or mitigate the predation issue, it may be too late.
 Removing problematic coyotes quickly is a required tool to manage big game populations statewide.

-Project Pat Jackson, Nevada Department of Wildlife

-Manager ,

-Project Implementation

-Type 1

-Monitoring Standard to intermediate

-Level

-Potentially

-Affected Coyote, mule deer, antelope, Greater Sage-grouse

-Species

-Span More T/

-Than One Yes

-Fiscal Year

-Project Statewide

-Area

-Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be lowered or suppressed by abiotic factors such as dry climate and loss of quality habitat Predation from coyotes may further suppress these populations (Ballard et al. 2001).
+Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard to intermediate Potentially Affected Species Coyote, mule deer, antelope, Greater Sage-grouse Span More Than One Fiscal Year Yes Project Area Statewide Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be lowered or suppressed by abiotic factors such as dry climate and loss of quality habitat Predation from coyotes may further suppress these populations (Ballard et al. 2001).
 Response Variable Response variables may include reduction of prey taken by coyotes, removal of a coyote that was documented consuming the concerned big game species, or a reduction in coyote sign.
 Because of the quick nature of the project, there may be times when no response variable will be measured.
 Project Goal Conduct focused coyote removal to protect game species.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, lambing, and browsing habitat.
 These effects may have reduced mule deer and other big game populations below carrying capacity.
 These effects may also be suppressing mule deer or big game populations below carrying capacity (Ballard et al. 2001).

-Comments from FY 2016 Predator Report None
+Comments from FY 2017 Predator Report NDOW supports continuing Project 38 until local pronghorn populations become viable as defined in the annual Predator Report.
+NDOW supports the ability to remove coyotes quickly.
 Methods USDA Wildlife Services and private contractors, working under direction of NDOW, will use foothold traps, snares, fixed-wing aircraft and helicopters for

-aerial gunning, calling and gunning from the ground to remove coyotes in sensitive areas during certain times of the year.
+Anticipated Results aerial gunning, calling and gunning from the ground to remove coyotes in sensitive areas during certain times of the year.
 Work will be implemented when indices levels are reached, these include low annual adult survival rates, poor fall young:female ratios, poor spring young:female ratios, and low adult female annual survival rates (table 3).
 Depending on the indices identified, standard to intermediate levels of monitoring will be implemented to determine the need for or effect of predator removal.
 These additional monitoring efforts may be conducted by NDOW employees, USDA Wildlife Services, or private contractors.
-Anticipated Results situations will provide a valuable tool for managers.
+1. Removal of coyotes in winter range and fawning and lambing areas in certain situations will provide a valuable tool for managers.
 2. Implementation will occur during times and locations where sensitive game species are adversely affected (e.g., local decline, reduced recruitment) based on the best available biological information.

 Project Fund Project 38.

 Direction